What's New

 Approaches to Care

-Komen will be closely monitoring the results of these studies and more at upcoming scientific conferences and hopes to see more promising data regarding new ways to prevent, detect, diagnose and treat breast cancer.
+Komen will be closely monitoring the results of these studies and more at upcoming scientific conferences.
+We hope to see more promising data regarding new ways to prevent, detect, diagnose and treat breast cancer.

 Help discover cures to breast cancer, faster.